StefFrustagli/RockPaperScissorsGame/README.md

 - Scissors beat paper;
 - Paper beats rock.

+Upon reaching 10 points, the game ends, and it is communicated whether the player won or lost.
+The game can then be restarted.

-It is intended for people who want to experience a simple JavaScript game and see how it works.
+The site is intended for people who want to experience a simple game or for JavaScript learners.

 <details><summary>Mockup of the game</summary>